Flèche bas

 Our agreement with TikTok renewed

-A new 2-year contract has been signed with the TikTok platform.
+We signed new 2-year contract with the TikTok platform.

 open

-New mandates -including online- were signed with LPRS (India) and Burida (Ivory Coast).
+We signed new representation agreements—covering online content—with LPRS (India) and Burida (Ivory Coast).

 open

 Believe-Sentric is an independent global music publishing platform based in Liverpool, representing more than 1.5 million works and more than 200,000 songwriters and composers.
-It has chosen Sacem for all its repertoires (Sentric Music Limited, Believe Publishing Catalogue, TuneCore Inc IQ Music Limited).
+The platform has chosen Sacem to manage rights across its catalogues (Sentric Music Limited, Believe Publishing Catalogue, TuneCore Inc, IQ Music Limited).

 open